Annual events of Japan

 In particular, people who have made efforts for the development of Japanese culture are presented with the Order of Cultural Merit, and they are award it directly from the Emperor.

-Because odd numbers are auspicious in Japan, the odd numbered years of this important period of a child's growth are celebrated.
+Because odd numbers are auspicious in Japan, the children of odd numbered years are celebrated.

 Boys are celebrated at 3 and 5 years old, and girls are celebrated at 3 and 7 years old.